gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-01/index.md

 - We recently renamed most of our repos to follow the Terraform Registry convention of `terraform-&lt;cloud&gt;-&lt;name&gt;` (e.g., `terraform-aws-vpc`.
-In this release, we've updated all cross-references and links from the old names to the new names.
+In this release, we&apos;ve updated all cross-references and links from the old names to the new names.
 There should be no change in behavior, and GitHub redirects old names to new names anyway, but using the up-to-date names will help reduce confusion.